Existence of minimizers for the SDRI model in 2d: wetting and dewetting regime with mismatch strain: Introduction

-The aim of the investigation \blue contained \black in this paper is to recover the full generality avoiding any extra hypothesis on the admissible free-crystal \blue regions. \black This is achieved by retrieving compactness with respect to the free-crystal regions at least for any sequence of $m$-minimizers $(A_m,u_m)\in\admissible_m$, and by combining the strategies of \cite{DMMS:1992} and \cite{HP:2019}.
-More precisely, the use in \cite{HP:2019} of the Golab-type Theorem \cite{Gi:2002} is avoided for the compactness of the free-crystal regions by adapting to our setting \blue the \black classical {\it density-estimate} arguments first introduced for surface energies and the Mumford-Shah functional (see, e.g., \cite{AFP:2000,DCL:1989,Ma:2012}), and then extended to the Griffith functional \cite{ChC:2019_arxiv,CFI:2018poincare}.
+The aim of the investigation contained in this paper is to recover the full generality avoiding any extra hypothesis on the admissible free-crystal regions.
+This is achieved by retrieving compactness with respect to the free-crystal regions at least for any sequence of $m$-minimizers $(A_m,u_m)\in\admissible_m$, and by combining the strategies of \cite{DMMS:1992} and \cite{HP:2019}.
+More precisely, the use in \cite{HP:2019} of the Golab-type Theorem \cite{Gi:2002} is avoided for the compactness of the free-crystal regions by adapting to our setting the classical {\it density-estimate} arguments first introduced for surface energies and the Mumford-Shah functional (see, e.g., \cite{AFP:2000,DCL:1989,Ma:2012}), and then extended to the Griffith functional \cite{ChC:2019_arxiv,CFI:2018poincare}\bu, which in turns allow us also to establish some regularity results. \ba \bu Moreover, in our setting there is the extra difficulty with respect to \cite{DMMS:1992} that the \ba compactness and lower semicontinuity along sequences of $m$-minimizers (with respect to the topology used to find such $m$-minimizers through the direct method) are both missing. \bu We overcome this issue, by \ba directly constructing a minimizing candidate, proving that it belongs to the class

-We notice that even though our approach stems from the strategy employed in \cite{DMMS:1992}, in our setting there is the further difficulty that compactness and lower semicontinuity along sequences of $m$-minimizers (with respect to the topology used to find such $m$-minimizers through the direct method) are missing.
-Therefore, we directly construct a minimizing candidate, prove that it belongs to the class \blue
+and establishing a ``lower-semicontinuity inequality'' (see \eqref{lsc_type} below) along the selected sequence of $m$-minimizers $(A_m,u_m)$ (see Subsection \ref{subsec:organization} for more details).